Al Caldwell

-Al Caldwell is an R&B musician who mainly plays the bass guitar and banjo with the Travelling Black Hillbillies.
+Al Caldwell is an American R&B musician who mainly plays the bass guitar and banjo with the Travelling Black Hillbillies.
 He is also a studio engineer and producer.

 Career

 Born in St. Louis, Missouri, Caldwell started out as a clarinet player and moved on to the trumpet.
 He attended Mississippi Valley State on scholarship.
 He has played for a variety of entertainers including Vanessa Williams, He also works for hire on studio albums as a session musician.
 He has performed on a number of television shows.

 When Caldwell plays electric bass, he usually performs using Extended-range basses, (or "ERBs"), which are electric bass guitars with more range (usually meaning more strings, but sometimes additional frets are added for more range) than the "standard" 4-string bass guitar.
 The techniques used to play the extended-range bass are closely related to those used for basses, including finger plucking, slapping, popping, and tapping, though a plectrum (pick) is very rarely used.
 The upper strings of an extended-range bass allow bassists to adopt playing styles of the electric guitar.
 One such style is the practice of "comping", or playing a rhythmic chordal accompaniment to an improvised solo.
 Al Caldwell was the first MIDI 9 string bassist.
 Conklin Basses made the first Midi 9 string for Al Caldwell.
 Al Caldwell had Benavente Basses make the first 11 string MIDI bass.